Climate-related Disclosures : IFRS S2

-Basic Approach to the TCFD Recommendations
+Basic Approach to Climate-Related Information Disclosure

 Towards the realization of a carbon neutral society, in August 2021, the KOKUSAI ELECTRIC Group endorsed the TCFD (Task Force on Climate Related Financial Disclosures) recommendations, and in April 2023, set a goal of reducing CO2 emissions in line with current pledges under the Paris Agreement to limit global warming to 1.5˚C.